top of page

 The Case: On Domestic Law and Rights

 Preface: It is very difficult to focus on the plea of an abused individual.
 No one cares enough to follow what is being said- that is why we pay lawyers, in order to have an advocate.
 The lawyer-less have no public rights, and no access to the courts at all, but must wait until these things are done to one who has a lawyer- and then policies might be corrected.
-But as with the case nine or ten years ago, this must be written out for reference, the hope of helping others, and
+But as with the case nine or ten years ago, this must be written out for reference, to avoid future harms and in the

 Notes on Jung's Red Book, edited